thatlr/Delphi-SupportUnits/README.md

 This unit can be used by Delphi programs to verify correct management of heap memory.
 From the point of view of the program, only the speed is adversely affected and more memory is used.

-It provides checks for Delphi and COM memory allocations (detection of double-free and of corruption by writing before the start or past the end of allocated blocks).
+It provides checks for Delphi and COM memory allocations: Detection of double-free and of corruption by writing before the start or past the end of allocated blocks.
 For Delphi memory, it also detects memory leaks and reports them at program exit.

 Example: